Vitamins for kids–are they necessary?

 Everyone knows vitamin c is a good one for your immune system, even though it’s far from being the only one (vitamin D and zinc are also power players).

 These tasty little chewable vitamin c tablets are perfectly sized for kids.
 The flavor is good and not overpowering, just a little sweet and mostly lemony.

 During times of sickness or when I want to boost immunity during sick season, here are some others I add.

 4. Kids Elderberry Gummies

 Walmart store brand may seem like an odd choice considering everything I said about choosing a good company.
 However, I like that each gummy contains twice as much elderberry and more than twice as much zinc (another immune boosting nutrient) than the other main brand even though they’re cheaper.
 Admittedly the “amount” of elderberry can be difficult to compare across brands due to the way it is labeled (juice vs extract vs powder etc.).

-Thanks to good old 2020 though, my favorite Shaklee now carries elderberry gummies for kids (and a new elderberry supplement for adults).
+As of last year though, my favorite Shaklee now carries elderberry gummies for kids (and a new elderberry supplement for adults).
 I haven’t tried them yet but I plan to.
-As with all of their products it is very smartly designed–it also contains Vitamin C, Vitamin D, and Zinc–clearly meant as an answer to the specific health concerns of this year.
+As with all of their products it is very smartly designed–it also contains Vitamin C, Vitamin D, and Zinc–clearly a great option for your immune system especially this year.
 High five, Shaklee scientists.

 5. Best homeopathic medicines for improving immune system during a cold

 The “cold medicines” available for kids under 3 or 4 are pretty useless, aren’t they?
 Well, if I’ve tried one I’ve tried them all (even some essential oils), and these are the ones I’ve actually felt are somewhat helpful (and not messy)!
 My small children take the soft chewable tablets without any complaints, medicine cups or sticky residue.